 The first of such ‘support services’ for South Lincolnshire and South West Lincolnshire CCGs was won by Optumhealth, who were given a £9 million 3 year contract, this being half the total running costs of the CCGs.

-Optumhealth is part of US United Health Group, which employed Simon Stevens for 9 years before he took up his position as head of NHS England.
+Optumhealth is part of US United Health Group, which employed Simon Stevens for 9 years, after he left his position as Blair advisor, he is now head of NHS England.

-Originally established CCGs did not have any responsibility for Primary Care which was commissioned and managed by NHS England.
+When originally established CCGs did not have any responsibility for Primary Care, which was commissioned and managed by NHS England.

 But in November 2014 CCGs were invited to become co-commissioners of primary care in their area.